fmalina/revisions-blocl/activism/empireofchaos.md

 supplied across seas policed and controlled by the US Navy and steady, stable land routes out of Siberia, it’s no contest.

-Don’t think that this is the death knell of Western capitalism, however, just the faltering of that reigning economic faith, neoliberalism, still the official ideology of the United States, the overwhelming majority of the European Union, and parts of Asia and South America.
+Don't think that this is the death knell of Western capitalism, however, just the faltering of that reigning economic faith, neoliberalism, still the official ideology of the United States, the overwhelming majority of the European Union, and parts of Asia and South America.